 Unless you love baking, you use powdered sugar only from time to time.
-And that means every once in a while you stumble upon a half-opened container of powdered sugar that you didn’t even know existed.
+And that means every once in a while you stumble upon a half-open container of powdered sugar that you didn’t even know existed.
 That’s okay, we’ve all been there.

-Fortunately for you and every other occasional baker, powdered sugar doesn’t really go bad.
+Fortunately for you and every other occasional baker (me included), powdered sugar doesn’t really go bad.
 If stored properly, it lasts years, so even if you bought yours a few years ago, it should still be perfectly fine.

 How To Store Powdered Sugar